Intramurals: Game Rules

 - If a team is ahead by eight (8) goals or more in the second half, the officials will have the option to end the game.

-Cautions and Dismissals - A player is cautioned and shown the yellow card if he commits any of the following offenses:
+A player is cautioned and shown the yellow card if he commits any of the following offenses.
+The player will be sent off for five (5) minutes:

 - Unsporting behavior